37th Armor Regiment: Arrival in France, July 1944

 The 37th Tank Battalion moved to Southern England and prepared for transport to France.
-On 13 July 1944, the 4th AD and the 37th TB reached Utah Beach, but for the most of the remainder of July 1944, the 37th simply waited in reserve as the 4th AD relieved elements of the weary 4th Infantry Division.
+On 13 July 1944, the 4th AD and the 37th TB reached Utah Beach, but for most of the remainder of July 1944, the 37th simply waited in reserve as the 4th AD relieved elements of the weary 4th Infantry Division.

 The 4th Armored Division was ordered to combat on 28 July 1944, as the U.S. First Army launched its breakout attack.
 The infantry divisions on both sides of the 4th AD attacked and "pinched out" the division, then the 4th AD attacked through the infantry divisions lines and began to race for the neck of the Brittany peninsula.
 The 37th was traveling at the forefront of this move with Colonel Bruce C. Clarke's Combat Command Alpha (CCA).
 The next day, Coutances fell, and then Avranches, at the northern edge of the neck of Brittany, fell on 30 July.

 On its way across Brittany, the 4th Armored became part of General Patton's Third Army when it became operational on 1 August 1944.
 By 9 August 1944 the 37th was approaching Lorient, on the southern edge of Brittany.
 On 14 August 1944 the siege of Lorient was turned over to the 6th Armored Division and the 37th turned eastward with the rest of the Third Army, which was beginning its historic race across France.
 VII Corps was the southernmost corps of the Third Army, 4th Armored Division was on the VII Corps southern flank, and the 37th Tank Battalion was protecting the southern flank of the division.
 There was nothing south of the 37th except the Loire River and the Germans.

 The commander of the 37th Tank Battalion, Lieutenant Colonel Creighton W. Abrams (who later became commander of all U.S. Forces in Vietnam and then the Army Chief of Staff), in an odd move, detached a task force under Major Edward Bautz to blow up the Loire River bridges between Blois and Tours, but they found upon arrival that their work had been done by the Wehrmacht.
 This task force then followed the Loire's northern bank, paralleling the advance of the main body.
 On 16 August 1944 a German column was sighted on the south bank.
 Major Bautz's tankers attacked this column, inflicting losses and driving the Germans back from the river.